Tab Hunter

 Tab Hunter (born Arthur Andrew Kelm; July 11, 1931 – July 8, 2018) was an American actor, singer, film producer, and author.
-Known for his blond, clean-cut good looks, Hunter starred in more than forty films.
-He was a Hollywood heartthrob of the 1950s and 1960s appearing on the covers of hundreds of film magazines.
-Hunter's film credits include Battle Cry (1955), The Girl He Left Behind (1956), Gunman's Walk (1958), and Damn Yankees (1958).
-Hunter also had a music career in the late 1950s; in 1957, he released a number one hit single "Young Love".
+Known for his blond hair and clean-cut good looks, Hunter starred in more than forty films.
+During the 1950s and 1960s, in his twenties and thirties, Hunter was a Hollywood heart-throb, acting in numerous roles and appearing on the covers of hundreds of magazines.
+His notable screen credits include Battle Cry (1955), The Girl He Left Behind (1956), Gunman's Walk (1958), Damn Yankees (1958), Polyester (1981) and Lust in the Dust (1985).
+Hunter also had a music career in the late 1950s; in 1957, he released a no. 1 hit single "Young Love".
 Hunter's 2005 autobiography, Tab Hunter Confidential: The Making of a Movie Star, was a New York Times bestseller.

 Early life

 Arthur Andrew Kelm was born in Manhattan, New York City, the son of Gertrude (née Gelien) and Charles Kelm.
-Kelm's father was Jewish, and his mother was a Catholic German immigrant from Hamburg.
+Kelm's father was Jewish, and his mother was a German immigrant from Hamburg.
 He had an older brother, Walter.
-Kelm's father was reportedly abusive, and within a few years of his birth, his parents divorced.
+Kelm's father was reportedly abusive.
+Within a few years of Kelm's birth, his parents divorced.
 He was raised in California, living with his mother, his brother, and his maternal grandparents, John Henry and Ida (née Sonnenfleth) Gelien; the family resided in San Francisco, Long Beach and Los Angeles.
 His mother re-assumed her maiden surname, Gelien, and changed her sons' surnames as well.
 As a teenager, Arthur Gelien (as he was then known) was a figure skater, competing in both singles and pairs.
 Gelien was sent to Catholic school by his religious mother.

-Gelien joined the United States Coast Guard at age fifteen, lying about his age to enlist.
+Gelien joined the United States Coast Guard at age fifteen in 1946, lying about his age to enlist.
 While in the Coast Guard, he gained the nickname "Hollywood" for his penchant for watching movies rather than going to bars while on liberty.
 When his superiors discovered his true age, they discharged him.
 Gelien met actor Dick Clayton socially; Clayton suggested that he become an actor.